LewisIsWorking/PathWarsWiki/Writerside/topics/Moonbear-and-artifacts-overview.md

 The flesh gem is counted as a **Free-Hand** **Agile** weapon with a damage dice of **1d6** and is in the **brawling** group.

+As a relic the level of Moonbear is equal to the level of it's wielder

 ### Gifts
-As a relic the level of the item is equal to the level of the wielder

 Currently MoonBear has 3 gifts.